Entries for the 2015 Awards are now closed.

-The Victorian Community History Awards has been celebrated annually since 1999 and are funded by the Victorian government.
-They recognise the contributions made by Victorians to the preservation of Victoria’s heritage and acknowledge works that contribute to the development and appreciation of the history of Victoria.
+The Victorian Community History Awards program has been celebrated annually since 1999 and is funded by the Victorian Government.
+The Awards recognise the contributions made by Victorians to the preservation of Victoria’s heritage and acknowledge works that contribute to the development and appreciation of the history of Victoria.

-The Victorian Community History Awards are managed by Public Record Office Victoria in partnership with the Royal Historical Society of Victoria.
+The Victorian Community History Awards program is managed by Public Record Office Victoria in partnership with the Royal Historical Society of Victoria.

-The Victorian Community History Awards recognise excellence in historical method.
-The range of award categories acknowledges that history can be told in a variety of formats with the aim of reaching and enriching all Victorians.
+The Victorian Community History Awards recognise excellence in historical storytelling.
+The range of award categories reflects the variety of formats that can be used to reach and enrich the lives of Victorians through history.

 Awards are given for work across the following categories:

 - Local History Small Publication Award – $1500